TakahashiBros/meditation-generator/README.md

   * Paid LLM Integration: Re-introduce the Gemini API or OpenAI using a paid tier to bypass quota limits, combined with strict system prompts for true personalization.

   * Frontend Polish: Extract the inline CSS into a dedicated stylesheet or utilize a lightweight framework like Tailwind CSS for a more responsive UI.

+  * Infrastructure Upgrade: Upgrade to a paid tier on Render to unlock sufficient RAM.
+This would allow the backend to safely re-implement the exact mathematical audio duration calculations using pydub without risking OOM crashes.